vaclav2016/xmppredis/xmppwebauth/README.md

 # XmppWebAuth

-This sunproject demostrate how to have web authorization without keeping password into database.
+This subproject demostrate how to have web authorization without keeping password into database.

 * [login.php](login.php) - sample login page
 * [page.php](page.php) - protected page, which show different content for anonymous/authrized users